mailisme/minecraft_pvp_bot/README.md

 # Minecraft Pvp Bot with Reinforcement Learning (MPB)
-A minecraft pvp bot trained by simulating a sandbox of minecraft, built with tensorflow. still in development.
+A minecraft pvp bot trained by simulating a sandbox of minecraft, built with pytorch. still in development.